A prospective, two-group comparative intervention study.

 - exercise training

-Paralytic and nonparalytic muscle adaptations to exercise training versus high-protein diet in individuals with long-standing spinal cord injury
+Physiological and lipid profile response to acute exercise at different intensities in individuals with spinal cord injury